alpha2189/JavaClient/README.md

 # JavaClient
-Java client in order to add new client and resources in Keycloak
+Java client in order to add,update and delete, client and resources in a Keycloak Realm.